 In the DMAIC framework of the Six Sigma Method, a Data Collection Plan is created during the Measure phase.
-People who already have a Six Sigma Green Belt training will know that it is a useful tool to focus your efforts on.
+A project manager who already has a Six Sigma Green Belt training will know that it is a useful tool to focus your efforts on.
 It is a detailed document that describes the exact steps as well as the sequence that needs to be followed in gathering the data for the given Six Sigma project.

 Attend our 100% Online & Self-Paced Free Six Sigma Training.

-Green Belt training is a good way to learn more about how a Data Collection Plan fit into the DMAIC process outside of what we will be discussing in this article.
+Green Belt training is a good way to learn more about how a Data Collection Plan fits into the DMAIC process outside of what we will be discussing in this article.

-A Data Collection Plan ensures that everyone, working on a Six Sigma project, is on the same page with regards to the data plan.
-It also ensures that this information is correctly channeled to the right stakeholders in the organization who are going to help us for our data needs.
+A Data Collection Plan ensures that everyone, working on a Lean Six Sigma project, is on the same page with regard to the data plan.
+It also ensures that this information is correctly channeled to the right stakeholders in the organization who are going to help us with our data needs.
 The purpose of the plan is to make sure that the data collected are meaningful and valid and that all relevant data are collected concurrently, the Xs and the Ys.

 We need a Data Collection Plan here because we want to be efficient by not wasting resources on collecting data that are irrelevant to the project or not usable.
 By creating a Data Collection Plan, we can focus our efforts on answering specific questions that have business value.
 This directed approach with a Data Collection Plan helps us avoid locating and measuring data just for the sake of doing so.